 The process of getting crowns or bridges can take around two or three appointments.
 Therefore, we want to ensure that you take good care of the temporary device and your tooth to avoid infection or other complications.
 Here are a few guidelines to follow immediately after your first appointment to keep your teeth and new restorative devices in good condition.

-It is very important to keep your mouth clean when getting crowns or bridges, particularly when you have the temporary device in place.
+It is essential to keep your mouth clean when getting crowns or bridges, particularly when you have the temporary device in place.
 To do so, brush your teeth regularly, paying close attention to the gum line around the plastic crown.
 You should also floss around this area very carefully.
 To do so, thread the floss through at the gum line by the device.
 Do not pull the floss up, or you may loosen the crown.
-You can also use a salt water rinse for the first three days of having your temporary device.
-Simply mix a 1/4 teaspoon of salt with a cup of warm water, then gently swish the solution through your teeth (without swallowing).
+You can also use a saltwater rinse for the first three days of having your temporary device.
+Mix a 1/4 teaspoon of salt with a cup of warm water, then gently swish the solution through your teeth (without swallowing).
 You can repeat this 2-3 times per day.
 By taking good care of your temporary device, you can avoid infection during the healing process.

 Do you have any questions about how to care for your crowns or bridges?
 Contact TruBlu Dentistry today!